 The risk an investor faces that he or she may lose all or part of the principal amount invested.

 A certificated trade means that shares purchased or sold are represented in the form of paper certificates in the name of the shareholder rather than in electronic format in the nominee name of a broker.
 A share certificate is registered and issued to the shareholder directly from the company's registrar.
-TD does not offer a service to buy paper certificates.
+We don't offer a service to buy paper certificates.

 Change on the day

-The difference between the previous days’s closing price and the current price.
+The difference between the previous day's closing price and the current price.

 The official closing price as published by the stock exchange.